ansys/5G-Wizard/readme_python_env.txt

 pip install -r requirements.txt

-# You can use any IDE, if you want to use Spyder, install by typing >> conda install spyder=5.1.5
+# You can use any IDE, if you want to use Spyder,
+#install the windows standalone applications from: https://docs.spyder-ide.org/current/installation.html
+#you will also need to install
+pip install spyder-kernels

+#once this is installed, open up spyder and go to the menu Tool> Preferences > Python Interpreter
+#set the python interpreter to the one used in your anaconda environment, something like...
+C:\Users\<username>\Anaconda3\envs\5g_wizard\python.exe

+#within spyder you can open 5G_Wizard_Standalong_NoGUI.py or 5G_Wizard.py and run the script